 Day 4 – boat ride:

-After our exhausting Positano experience, it seemed perfect to us to explore the coast by boat.
+After the exhausting Positano experience, it seemed perfect to me to explore the coast by boat.
 Does this sound like your kind of fun?
 Then take a water taxi from Conca dei Marini to Amalfi and rent a boat.
 It is really easy in Italy, just deposit your ID and after a short instruction you can act like the boat is yours and cruise along the coast á la Bradley and Irina.
 It is an awesome thing to do.
 The villages look even more photogenic from that angle and you discover lots of treasures.
-Our highlight was two dolphin families swimming and playing next to us.
+My highlight was two dolphin families swimming and playing next to me.

 My personal recommendations and tips for Amalfi coast: